Why Your WordPress Site Struggles on Mobile (And How to Fix It for Good)

 Edge CDN deployment.
 Vercel serves your site from 100+ global edge locations.
 A mobile user in Munich gets your page from Frankfurt, not from a shared server in Dallas.
 The physical distance alone can save 200–400ms.

 Minimal JavaScript.
 No jQuery.
 No plugin chain.
 No page builder runtime.
-A typical Next.js business site ships 50–100kb of JavaScript total.
-That's 10–20x less than most WordPress sites.
+A typical Next.js business site ships 50–100kb of JavaScript total - considerably less than typical WordPress builds (often 50–100kb total versus 500kb–1.5MB).

 What You Can Do About It